The Avatar: the Last Airbender Netflix Adaptation Should Have Color-Conscious, Diverse Casting

 Book 3: Representation is Complicated

 But what does it mean to “look” South Asian, anyways?
 Are there not South Asians who have pale skin?
 Are there not South Asians from Northeast Indian states such as Assam and Manipur and Meghalaya who are sometimes perceived as East Asian?
-What does it mean to look East Asian, anyways, and isn’t it strange and problematic to assume that there exists a fixed set of “East Asian” features?
+What does it mean to look East Asian, anyways, and isn’t it strange to assume that there exists a fixed set of “East Asian” features?
 Are not all Asian countries incredibly diverse?
 What merit is there in being overly divisive with regards to casting?
 What are the consequences of not being divisive enough?
-Sure, Princess Jasmine is played by an Indian woman, which is definitely better than a white woman, but wouldn’t it have been much better for them to have cast someone Middle-Eastern, considering that the people of the MENA region don’t have as much representation as South Asians do in Hollywood today?
-While the casting of any Asian or Indigenous person in Avatar is a win for people of color as a whole, isn’t it extremely harmful to assume that any old POC will do?
+Sure, Princess Jasmine is played by an Indian woman, which is definitely better than a white woman, but wouldn’t it have been much better for them to have cast a Middle Eastern actress, considering that the people of the MENA region don’t have as much representation as South Asians do in Hollywood today?
+While the casting of any Asian or Indigenous person in Avatar is a win for people of color as a whole, isn’t it harmful to assume that any old POC will do?

 Ultimately, there are no easy answers to these questions because representation means something different for every minority.
 I feel represented by dark-skinned women who aren’t Indian because dark skin is something that Asian culture finds shameful, but I also feel represented by South Asian women who don’t have dark skin because I feel connected to my South Asian identity as a whole.
 Identity and representation are complex and casting directors should take great care to reflect that complexity.